mszegedy/plea/story/ch-5.md

 [**Previously**](ch-4.html)

-Artemis nervously shuffled her way down the street, pushing her way through thick crowds.
-Before leaving, she had compiled a list of grocery items and meds to obtain with the help of Tosha and Vasilisa.
+Artemis nervously shuffled her way down Republic Street, a prominent, commercial avenue, pushing her way through thick crowds.
+Before leaving, she had compiled a list of grocery items and medications to obtain with the help of Tosha and Vasilisa.
 It was her personal belief that they were letting Alexey sleep in too long, but in his case, she knew his meds already by heart.
 Sofia had no contributions to make to either list, although Artemis was planning on purchasing a doubled amount of Alexey's meds, just in case he ended up having to share them with Sofia.
 She would figure out the chirality issue later, although luckily Alexey's lithium didn't need reversing.
 She planned to buy caraway seeds to test whether chirality was even a concern, but was preparing for disappointment.

 Her left hand was buried in her coat pocket, clutching a metal figurine of a woman like one might clutch a concealed pistol.
 This was an apt analogy, for its only use was to escalate fights and to intimidate her enemies, not as a first resort for self defense.
 Artemis was interested in stealth, anyhow, not fighting.
 It just didn't hurt to have a backup plan.
 A thin loop of string around her neck was tied to another figurine inside her coat, this one of stone and shaped like a hedgehog.
 This idol was the true powerhouse behind the operation, and made Artemis's current concealment possible.

 Before Artemis had left, she had anointed both idols with her blood.
 "It's not necessary," Sofia had said, "But it can't hurt."
 Her hypothesis was that a small meal of Artemis's blood would endear the idols to her for a short time.
 This was not a normal way to feed an idol, but the Ryzhayas were a different breed.

 Artemis stopped at an intersection and looked at the signage, frustrated.
-She couldn't remember where the hell this intersection was located on the main street relative to the store, and resented it.
+She couldn't remember where this intersection was located on Republic Street relative to the store, and resented it.
 She felt small, afraid, and like a failure.
 "A little fear is good," Sofia had told her.
 "That's the idol working.
 You have to let it work.
 Embrace its effect.
 Otherwise you can't use it."

 <div>She picked a direction and kept pushing.</div>